 Kamloops Fire Rescue is a composite fire department.
 Staffing comprises both career and paid on-call firefighters.
 Of the seven fire stations in Kamloops, three have paid on-call members.
 Each paid on-call station can have a maximum of 15 paid on-call (auxiliary) firefighters.

-Fire Station No. 4 in Westsyde is the only composite fire station staffed 24 hours a day, seven days a week, by two career members backed up by on call Paid on Call members.
 Fire Station No. 5 in Rayleigh/Heffley Creek, and Fire Station No. 6 in Barnhartvale, respectively have paid on-call members who are backed up by career fire stations in the City of Kamloops.

 Paid on-call firefighters are not given preferential treatment in a full-time competition.
 Although paid on-call firefighting experience is certainly an asset to have, it is not a prerequisite to be considered in a full-time competition.